RishikeshBavireddy/SPICE/tutorials/Tutorial1.md

    → Finding the voltages and currents in your circuit at steady state.

 2. **DC Sweep Analysis**
    → Seeing how your circuit behaves when you change (or sweep) an input, like varying a source voltage.

+3. **Transient Analysis**
+   → Analysing the transient response of the circuit.

 We’ll write `.cir` files, run them in Ngspice, and check the outputs.
 Follow along, try to copy-paste the code examples first and then try them out yourself.